ReMeDI: Refined Memory for Disambiguation of Identities with SAM3 in Surgical Segmentation: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We evaluate on two public benchmarks, EndoVis2017 \cite{allan20192017} and EndoVis2018 \cite{allan20202018}.
-EndoVis2017 contains eight annotated sequences (225 frames each), pre-processed following \citet{shvets2018automatic}; we evaluate on all sequences and compare against prior training-based 4-fold cross-validation results.
-EndoVis2018 includes 11 training and 4 validation videos (149 frames each); we report performance on the validation set for fair comparison.
-Both datasets provide pixel-wise annotations for seven instrument categories.
-For quantitative evaluation, we report Challenge IoU \cite{allan20192017}, which computes IoU only for instruments present in each frame, along with IoU and mean class IoU (mcIoU).
+We evaluate on three public benchmarks, EndoVis2017 \cite{allan20192017}, EndoVis2018 \cite{allan20202018}, and CholecSeg8k \cite{hong2020cholecseg8k}.
+EndoVis2017 contains eight annotated sequences (225 frames each), pre-processed following \cite{shvets2018automatic}; we evaluate on all sequences and compare against prior training-based 4-fold cross-validation results.
+EndoVis2018 includes 11 training and 4 validation videos (149 frames each); we report performance on validation set for fair comparison.
+Both datasets provide annotations for seven instrument categories.
+CholecSeg8k is a surgical segmentation dataset with 8080 frames for multiple surgical structures (13 different categories).
+For evaluation, we report Challenge IoU (cIoU) \cite{allan20192017}, which computes IoU only for instruments present in each frame, along with IoU and mean class IoU (mcIoU).